Up to 60% off sofas & mattresses — limited‑time deals.

 What to measure before you shop

-• Peak occupancy and average “sit time” (quick drop-in vs. long waits)
+• Peak occupancy and average sit time (quick drop-in vs. long waits)

-• Cleaning frequency and disinfectants used
+• Cleaning frequency and disinfectants already in rotation

 Ergonomic sizing: comfort for many body types